trojrobert/trojrobert.github.io/_posts/2020-04-13-becoming-an-azure-data-scientist-associate-how-to-pass-dp-100-exam.md

 ## What I did to pass the DP-100 Exam

-My background story before I wrote DP-100 exams, It was the during of the Covid-19 pandemic and I  had just passed the Microsoft Azure Fundamental Certification AZ-900 exam on March 24th, 2020, you can read my article on [Passing Microsoft Azure AZ-900 exam with free Azure Account and Tutorials](https://trojrobert.github.io/passing-microsoft-azure-az-900-exam-with-free-azure-account-and-tutorials/) before writing the Microsoft Azure Data Scientist Associate Certification DP-100 on April 7, 2020.
+My background story before I wrote DP-100 exams, I had just passed the Microsoft Azure Fundamental Certification AZ-900 exams in the heat of the Covid-19 pandemic, precisely March 24th, 2020, you can read my article on [Passing Microsoft Azure AZ-900 exam with free Azure Account and Tutorials](https://trojrobert.github.io/passing-microsoft-azure-az-900-exam-with-free-azure-account-and-tutorials/) before writing the Microsoft Azure Data Scientist Associate Certification DP-100 on April 7, 2020.
 I was in the penultimate semester of my masters program in Data Analytics(Machine Learning and Big Data), so I had knowledge of Data Science, please note that the AZ-900 exam is not a prerequisite for the DP-100 exam.
-There are 4 ways to take in the exams.
+There are 4 ways to take the exams:

 •	At a local test center
 •	At my home or office
 •	At a Certiport test center